Genivia/ugrep/README.md

   in a `.gitignore` file (or any other file) with `--exclude-from=.gitignore`.

 - **ugrep supports Perl regular expressions** with option `-P`.
 This option offers PCRE-like syntax, including backreferences and lookbehinds.
-POSIX regular expressions are the default.

 - **ugrep POSIX regex patterns are converted to efficient DFAs** for faster matching without backtracking.
 DFAs yield significant speedups when